FirasAbouzahr/pyPalace/Examples/Qubit Hamiltonian from Capacitance Matrix (Electrostatics)/README.md

 * pyPalace code to generate and run AWS Palace electrostatic simulations for each qubit.

 [Quantum Analysis](#quantum-analysis-with-scqubits-to-extract-hamiltonian-parameters)
-* Extract Palace electrostatic simulation results for both qubit geometries and extract their Hamiltonian parameters with scQubits
+* Extract qubit Hamiltonian parameters with scQubits

 ## pyPalace Code to Generate and Run AWS Palace Electrostatic Simulations